-Though Shakespeare’s texts are four hundred years old, the stories they tell are still as exciting and relevant as they were to Shakespeare’s audience.
-When you pick up of one of the texts, though, you may groan and complain that they are too hard and need translating from Old English into Modern English.
+This article discusses Shakespeare and Old English.
+Although Shakespeare’s plays are four hundred years old, the stories they tell are still as exciting and relevant as they were to Shakespeare’s audience.
+When you pick up of one of the texts though, you may groan, and complain that they are too hard and need translating from Old English into Modern English.
 However, Shakespeare’s English is actually very similar to the English that we speak today, and in fact isn’t Old English at all!
-What makes it difficult isn’t the grammar or the vocabulary as much as the fact that it is written in verse, and therefore most of the words, phrases, sentences and speeches have multiple meanings.
+What makes Shakespeare’s language difficult isn’t the grammar or the vocabulary as much as the fact that it is written in verse, and therefore most of the words, phrases, sentences and speeches have multiple meanings.

 In the classification we have made of English language periods Shakespeare fits officially into the ‘modern’ category.
 His language is what is called Early Modern English.
 Old English is a completely different thing.
 Look at the following passage in Old English and try and read it:

 si þin nama gehalgod tobecume þin rice gewurþe þin willa on eorðan swa swa on heofonum

 and forgyf us ure gyltas swa swa we forgyfað urum gyltendum

 and ne gelæd þu us on costnunge ac alys us of yfele soþlice.’

 Do you recognise it?
 If not, try this one: